rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 ---------------------------

 One spammy tactic is to send mass direct/private message to a pre-scraped list of potential customers.
-This is popular in NFT-related communities on Discord.
+This is popular in NFT-related communities on Discord by using tools like [discord-dm-go](https://github.com/V4NSH4J/discord-mass-DM-GO).

 Whether or not it will annoy them is another matter.

 Spammy engagement
 -----------------